What Are SMART Career Goals and How To Create Them

 The acronym SMART stands for specific, measurable, achievable, relevant, and timely.
 With a solid framework, SMART goals can help individuals stay motivated to act on their dreams.

 You can be better prepared to complete your goals using the SMART goal method.
-WVJC is here to provide to help you understand everything that goes into creating an effective SMART goal!
+WVJC is here to help you understand everything that goes into creating an effective SMART goal!

 Specific

-When developing a SMART goal, you want to make sure that your goal is manageable.
-If you make your goal too broad, it will be hard to know when or if you’ve completed your goal.
-With a specific goal, tracking your progress toward completing it becomes easier.
+When developing a SMART goal, you want to ensure it is manageable.
+If your goal is too broad, knowing when or if you’ve completed it will be hard.
+With a specific goal, tracking your progress toward achieving it becomes easier.

-One way to help make your goal specific is to answer the 5 W’s: who, what, where, when, and why.
-Keep reading to discover how each helps make your goal more specific.
+One way to help make your goal more specific is to answer the 5 Ws: who, what, where, when, and why.
+Keep reading to discover how each helps.

 Who